JuliaGraphics/Luxor.jl/docs/src/howto/polygons.md

 Use [`polyintersect()`](@ref) to find the areas where two polygons intersect.

-In the following illustration, the annular sector polygon and a varying rectangular polygons are passed to `polyintersect()`.
+In the following illustration, the annular sector polygon and a varying rectangular polygon are passed to `polyintersect()`.

 In each case, the returned result is an array of polygons.
 The number of polygons in the array depends on how the two polygons intersect - there could be